DavidRaab/Sq/README.md

 ```

 this is an exhausted example. `Sq::Parser` does not try to replace Regexes.
 Quite
 the opposite.
-It allows creating Parser with regexes in mind.
-So here is the above
+It allows creating Parser with regexes in mind and for good
+performance you should try to cramp as much as possible into Perl's regeyes.
+So
-parser re-written using Perl Regexes.
+here is the above parser re-written using Perl Regexes.

 ```perl
 use Sq;